popperized/swc-lesson-v1.x/index.md

 easily shared (cloned via Git) so that others can replicate the original results (see examples [here](https://github.com/popperized)).

-This lesson describes the experimentation protocol and the Popper CLI tool; it gives examples from multiple domains showing how to follow the protocol; and also shows how to use a CI system to continuously validate Popperized experiments.

 > ## Prerequisites
 >
 > In this lesson we use the [Unix Shell]().
 Some previous experience